SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

 If you are installing the collection in a cluster that requires proxying outbound requests, please see the following [additional properties](./Installing_Behind_Proxy.md) you will need to set.

-Since we are installing with an existing Prometheus Operator we must also define the following values.
+If you are installing with an existing Prometheus Operator you must also define the following values:

-- **prometheus-operator.prometheusOperator.enabled=false** - Two operators cannot run in the same cluster at the same time, so this disables ours but preserves the existing.
+- **kube-prometheus-stack.prometheusOperator.enabled=false** - this disables ours but preserves the existing.
+- **kube-prometheus-stack.prometheus-node-exporter.service.port=9200** - Since node exporter uses a `NodePort` we have to change the port.
+- **kube-prometheus-stack.prometheus-node-exporter.service.targetPort=9200** - Since node exporter uses a `NodePort` we have to change the port.

+If you are installing with limiting the scope of the interaction of Prometheus Operator you must also define the following values:

+- **kube-prometheus-stack.prometheusOperator.namespaces.additional={my-namespace}** - this limits scope for our Prometheus Operator only to the `my-namespace` namespace
 - **prometheus-operator.prometheus-node-exporter.service.port=9200** - Since node exporter uses a `NodePort` we have to change the port.
 - **prometheus-operator.prometheus-node-exporter.service.targetPort=9200** - Since node exporter uses a `NodePort` we have to change the port.